 Alexandra’s last tip?
 “It’s not necessary to include your pricing in media kits.
 Each brand and integration is unique so it is important to listen to what the brand is looking for and what their expectations are of you before sending them a price.”

-BBTV offers eligible partners in our creator network media kit services, however if you’re making your own, be sure to keep it consistent with your personal brand and content.
+If you’re making your media kit, be sure to keep it consistent with your personal brand and content.
 A media kit is your secret weapon to stand out from the crowd, and having one shows brands you understand the worth of your amazing content.